-7. A Party shall not adopt or maintain measures that prevent international maritime transport services suppliers of another Party from directly contracting with providers of other modes of transport for the provision of multi-modal transport services.
+6. A Party shall not adopt or maintain measures that prevent international maritime transport services suppliers of another Party from directly contracting with providers of other modes of transport for the provision of multi-modal transport services.

-8. International maritime transport service suppliers of a Party are permitted to reposition owned or leased transport equipment such as empty containers, not being carried as cargo against payment, between ports of another Party.
+7. International maritime transport service suppliers of a Party are permitted to reposition owned or leased empty containers or equivalent, not being carried as cargo against payment, between ports of another Party.

-9. Each Party shall permit international maritime transport service suppliers of another Party to provide feeder services between ports located in that Party.
+8. Each Party shall permit international maritime transport service suppliers of another Party to provide feeder services between ports located in that Party.